unimib-datAI/mantistable-ui-docs/docs/getting-started/configuration.md

   PLUGINS_PORT="port"
   ```

-  The port on which the plugins service will run.
+  The port on which the plugins service (Doker container) will run.

 ## Configuration File Example